CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.350: 05/08/2014

-Bug fixes:
+Bug fixes

   - Desktop: Fail when merging CTX files with media
   - Desktop: Crash when deleting map that was referenced

-New features:
+New features

   - Improved legend on field map

 ### 3.349: 04/24/2014

-New features:
+New features

   - Retain state feature on Element Text Edit controls
   - Notes can be added to a screen in layout mode